jolenewai/beauty_products_reviews/README.md

 - All the requirements for the app to run is listed in requirements.txt which will be automatically run by Heroku when deployed
 - Debug is set to False after the website is launched
-- All public keys and private keys for various are set in Heroku Config Vars including:
+- All public keys and private keys for the following need to be set in Heroku Config Vars for the app to run:
     1. Uploadcare API
     2. MongoDB URI and Dabatase Name
 - App will run automatically on Heroku after deployment without the need to manually run the app as we were developing

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
-- Different values for environment variables (Heroku Config Vars)?
-- Different configuration files?
-- Separate git branch?

-In addition, if it is not obvious, you should also describe how to run your code locally.

 ## Credits